turingschool-examples/backend_mod_1_prework/section2/README.md

 ### Open your local copy of backend_mod_1_prework

 Using your terminal, open your local copy of the forked repository you created during setup.
 To do this, you will need to use the terminal command `cd` to enter the directory that holds the repository.
 Once you are in the correct directory, use the terminal command `atom .` to open the prework repository.
-Revisit [day_1](../day_1) for more detail if needed.

 ### If statement and Conditional Lessons